national emblem of india

 Adoption of the National Emblem of India

-Incorporating the Indian national emblem, featuring the Ashoka Chakra, into official use occurred on January 26, 1950, coinciding with the noteworthy enactment of the Indian Constitution.
+The Indian national emblem, featuring the Ashoka Chakra, was incorporated into official use on January 26, 1950, coinciding with the noteworthy enactment of the Indian Constitution.
 This pivotal decision marked India’s transition to a republic, which meant a transition towards sovereignty and democracy.

 Cultural Significance of the National Symbol of India